P2P Lending & Buyback Guarantee Explained

 Note, that the loan company that lists their loans on the platform takes a huge cut from the interest on loans with a buyback guarantee.

-If you are risk-friendly and want don’t mind defaulted loans in exchange for a higher interest rate, I suggest you have a look at Bondora.
-This P2P lending site doesn’t offer a buyback guarantee but lists loans with 30% of interest or even higher.
+If you are risk-friendly and want don’t mind defaulted loans in exchange for a higher interest rate, you can also invest on other platforms such as Bondora or FinBee.
+Those P2P lending sites don’t offer a buyback guarantee but lists their loans with 20% of interest or even higher.
 Be aware, however, that there will be some defaulted loans that you need to account for.
 Only time will tell if your net returns will be higher as compared to your investments in loans with a buyback guarantee.

 No interest on delayed payments